 The wedding was fine, as far as weddings go.
-I was asked to take a picture of two smiling couples standing in front of a big evergreen.
+I was asked to take a picture of two smiling couples standing in front of a big evergreen tree.
 It was blurry around the edges, but they nodded: “Yeah, that is great.”

 This morning, in the dark just before sunrise, I remembered I forgot.
-Does sunlight turn words to stone?
+Maybe sunlight turns words to stone.
 I’ve told you for years, though.

 An old woman used to tell me stories- memories, really.
 In the den of a house older than her, she told them.
-She told them as if they’d happened the day before, though some were seventy, eighty years old.
+She told them as if they’d happened yesterday, though some were seventy, eighty years old.
 To her it made no difference.
 They were like her blue eyes: clear and youthful.
 I can see them now- young, old eyes telling young, old stories.

 I’m not sure why I remembered this year.
 And late too.
-The fact is I’m not sure why most thoughts enter our minds.
+The fact is I’m not sure why most thoughts enter the mind.
 It was unlooked for and unannounced and almost gone before I knew I was thinking it.
-Maybe time and trouble have not come for it, to take before being taken.
-A few things linger here and there, after all.
+Time and trouble come for all, to take before being taken, but a few things linger here and there.

 I couldn’t figure out why the old woman told her stories again and again.
-With each year that passes I understand better.
+With each passing year I understand better.
 They flowed from somewhere deep- unlooked for and unannounced and almost gone before she knew she was telling them.
-Maybe she had to tell them.
+I think she had to tell them.
 Maybe she was afraid of what might happen if she did not.
-She had watched her husband’s eyes grow dark and old; he had no stories to tell.
+She had watched her husband’s eyes grow old; he had no stories to tell.